Join us and #PledgeToPlantSmart

 “Our population is expected to double in the next 50-years and approximately a third of our future water supplies will stem from water conservation and reuse,” says NTMWD’s Denise Hickey.
 “Planting Texas native and adapted plants in our landscapes is a step in the right direction for water efficiency and because it is not a matter of if, but when we have another drought.
 Texas native and adapted plants require less water and can survive hot, dry weather conditions.”

-To join the #PledgeToPlantSmart Photo Contest, send an original photo of you and/or your family with your favorite Texas native or adapted plant to [email protected] or post it on Facebook.
-Check the rules and regulations before submitting.
+To join the #PledgeToPlantSmart Photo Contest, send an original photo of you and/or your family with your favorite Texas native or adapted plant to [email protected] Check the rules and regulations before submitting.

 The photo contest runs August 11-31, 2017.
 Winning photos will be selected from original submissions, and all entries become the property of the sponsor.
 One entry per household.
 Five winning photos will be selected.
 By participating in the photo contest, entrants release and agree to hold harmless the sponsor and its affiliates, employees, officers and directors, from any and all liability for any claim, loss, damage, or expense resulting from entrant’s participation in contest.
 Employees of NTMWD and C&S Media are not eligible to win.